 The initial assessment appointment lasts from 60-75 minutes.
 Depending on the presenting concerns, the age of the child, and relationships between family members, the initial session may be conducted with either parents and children together or just parents.

-Assessment starts with a structured, clinical interview and a brief discussion of diagnostic impressions and an initial treatment plan.
-The assessment also includes any brief, initial contact with school staff or other healthcare provider (if you have signed a release of information, and the contact would benefit care).
+Assessment starts with a structured, clinical interview followed by a brief discussion of impressions, initial treatment plan, and strategies to begin addressing problems as time allows.
+Assessment also includes any brief, initial contact with school staff or other healthcare provider (if you have signed a release of information, and the contact would benefit care).
 Additional appointments, questionnaires, or testing may be recommended following the initial interview.
 As with any treatment, ongoing assessment is part of the treatment process.

-Therapy sessions typically range from 30-60 minutes, averaging about 45 minuntes per session across treatment.
+Therapy sessions typically range from 30-60 minutes, averaging about 45 minutes per session across treatment.
 Sessions are scheduled for an hour, but length of sessions are determined by goals of the session, addressing issues occurring in between sessions, and progress.
-For example, sessions may last longer in the initial stages of therapy in order to "jump-start" progress but may be much shorter toward the end of treatment.
-The frequency and duration of sessions taper as indicated by progress in therapy.
+For example, sessions may last longer in the initial stages of therapy in order to "jump-start" progress and build foundations but may be shorter as treatment progresses.
 Dr. Danda will discuss goals and treatment plan with you on an on-going basis to ensure she is providing the most cost-effective and efficient treatment.

 Therapy begins with education about processes and factors leading to current problem areas.
 Strategies based on changing thoughts, feelings, and behaviors are introduced and practiced in session.
 "Homework" is often assigned to children and/or parents to practice what is learned in session and to generalize use of strategies in real life.
 Homework and important points are written out at each session, and Dr. Danda makes frequent use of handouts.